technicat/TootSDK/FORK.md

 - Return `CredentialAccount` from the appropriate functions, per the spec
 - Create `MutedAccount`, returned from `getMutedAccounts`
 - updateCredentials takes a list of fields instead of a map and generates the keys from the indices.
 This preserves the order.
+- Add Pleroma extensions in the `pleroma` field.

 ### Admin Functions